 Additionally, according to the CDC "...getting a COVID-19 vaccination is a safer and more dependable way to build immunity to COVID-19 than getting sick with COVID-19.
 COVID-19 vaccination causes a more predictable immune response than infection with the virus that causes COVID-19."
 Conversely, the level of protection people get from COVID-19 infection alone may vary widely depending on how mild or severe their illness was, the time since their infection, which variant they were infected with, and their age.
-Increasing evidence shows that a combination of infection after completing the primary series of vaccination can build strong hybrid immunity.
+A recent study showed that, for people who already had COVID-19, those who do not get vaccinated after their recovery are more than 2 times as likely to get COVID-19 again than those who get fully vaccinated after their recovery.
+Further, getting a COVID-19 vaccine after recovering from COVID-19 infection provides added protection against COVID-19.
+People who already had COVID-19 and do not get vaccinated after their recovery are more likely to get COVID-19 again than those who get vaccinated after their recovery.

-Based on this current science, the best way to reduce the current level of community transmission, reduce the likelihood of new variants emerging, and to prevent future surges is for everyone who is eligible, including those who have recovered from a COVID-19 infection, to get fully vaccinated and be up to date on their vaccines as soon as possible.
-People at risk for severe illness from COVID-19 (more likely to be hospitalized, need intensive care, require a ventilator to help them breathe, or die), such as unvaccinated older adults, people from racial and ethnic minority groups, and individuals with underlying medical conditions associated with higher risk for severe COVID-19, and members of their households, are strongly urged to get vaccinated against COVID-19 as soon as they can if they have not already done so.
-And all persons who are fully vaccinated should also receive a booster dose of the COVID-19 vaccine as soon as they are eligible since studies show the protection from the primary COVID-19 vaccination decreases over time.
+Based on this current science, the best way to reduce the current level of community transmission, reduce the likelihood of new variants emerging, prevent future surges, and avoid overwhelming the health care delivery system is for everyone who is eligible, including those who have recovered from a COVID-19 infection, to get fully vaccinated and be up to date on their vaccines as soon as possible.
+People at risk for severe illness from COVID-19 (more likely to be hospitalized, need intensive care, require a ventilator to help them breathe, or die), such as unvaccinated older adults, people from racial and ethnic minority groups, and individuals with and Johnson [J&J]/Janssen COVID-19 vaccine, or finished the series of a COVID-19 vaccine that has been listed for emergency use by the World Health Organization.

+underlying medical conditions associated with higher risk for severe COVID-19, 14 and members of their households, are strongly urged to get vaccinated against COVID-19 as soon as they can if they have not already done so.
+And all persons who are fully vaccinated should also receive booster dose(s) of the COVID-19 vaccine as soon as they are eligible since studies show the protection from the primary COVID-19 vaccination decreases over time.
 With an increased immune response, people should have improved protection against getting infected with and seriously ill from COVID-19, including the variants.
 Those who are not fully vaccinated are urged to adhere to both the required and recommended risk reduction measures.